ivan-kleshnin/profile.checklist/README.md

 #### Skills

+The number of bot usage in resume search is increasing.
+As most bots evaluate keywords – the importance of Skills section is hard to overestimate.

-Avoid repetitions and redundancy: HTML, XML, XHTML, HTML5, DHTML...
-HTML5 or just HTML is enough, given that modern search engines will consider your text relevant for all the others.
-And unless you're a Java developer – you can easily forget about XML.
-Same goes for
+On the same time, you should avoid repetitions and redundancy: HTML, XML, XHTML, HTML5, DHTML...
+HTML5 or just HTML is enough.
+Those bots will use shortest terms or fuzzy matches to handle such corner cases for you.
+So HTML5 or just HTML should be enough.
+And for people it will look spammy.
+Be conservative – unless you're a Java developer – you can easily forget about XML "skill".

-CSS3.
-Those numbers don't add value to your knowledge, they are mostly visual clutter.
-Avoid skills like Microsoft Word, Markdown and other skills you must have by definition.
-If you don't have anything else to put there – it's probably too early for you to look for a programming job.
+Avoid skills like "Microsoft Word", "Markdown" and other skills you must have by definition as a developer.
+If you don't have anything better to put there – it's probably too early for you to look for a programming job.

 Don't list years of experience with each tech.
 Those years will hardly be accurate and don't add anything valueable to a reader.
 If you have a big experience with PHP – state it explicitly in your summary.
 Your projects and work history prove your skills much better than abstract "years spent".